 Importing a motor vehicle

-- Do not make arrangements to transport your road vehicle to Australia until you have been issued with a valid Vehicle Import Approval (VIA).
-It is an offence to ship a road vehicle before obtaining a VIA.
+- Do not make arrangements to transport your road vehicle to Australia until you have been issued with one of the following types of approvals:

-- A VIA is required regardless of the value of your road vehicle.
+- One of the import approvals is required regardless of the value of your road vehicle.

 - It is your responsibility to ensure each vehicle is clean and free of contamination of biosecurity concern, internally and externally, before it arrives in Australia.
-See the Department of Agriculture and Water Resources website for information about the biosecurity requirements for
+See the Department of Agriculture, Water and the Environment website for information about the biosecurity requirements for

 importing motor vehicles, motor cycles, machinery and tyres.

-- If your road vehicle is shipped to Australia before you receive a VIA, and/or it arrives before your VIA application is processed, you might incur storage costs and other charges (not our charges) until the vehicle is cleared.
-If you do not have a VIA, your vehicle will be exported or destroyed at your expense.
+- If your road vehicle arrives in Australia before you receive an import approval you might incur storage costs and other charges (not our charges) until the vehicle is cleared or you may be required to export or destroy the vehicle at your expense.

 Before importing a road vehicle, consider the costs of importation such as: